 Ingredients

-- 10 whole heads of garlic
+- 10 heads garlic

-- 2 lemons cut in wedges
+- 2 lemons, cut in wedges

-- one bunch fresh thyme
+- 1 bunch fresh thyme

 - 3 Tbsp olive oil